 Little Lake Creek Wilderness is a 7.7 mile moderately trafficked out and back trail located near Montgomery, Texas that features a river and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from September until May.
+The trail is primarily used for hiking and walking and is best used from September until May.

 First half of trail is open, last half has lots of brush and cat claw so look out.
 Some areas it's hard to see the trail but still a fun hike!

 Beautiful trail that is well maintained and well marked.
 The undergrowth was high on some areas that blocked the view, but still beautiful.
 There are several creeks that run through the area that my dog used for water but they were stagnant.
 I am sure during a wetter season you could resupply your water.
 I spent the night listening to the wind rush through the young pines.

 Little Lake Creek Trail is inundated (completely) in several areas where the trail it is nearest Lake Paula (broadly between 30.503331°, -95.663924° and 30.488726, -95.661501).
 Water is only 6-12" deep, but expect to get soaked and extremely muddy.
 I hit the worst section right in the middle of a 13 mile loop hike (starting/ending at TH3), which made the last half of the hike a bit more interesting.
 Hope it dries out soon, but I'm not holding my breath.